vercel/next-plugins/packages/next-css/readme.md

 ### With CSS modules and options

-You can also pass a list of options to the `css-loader` by passing an object called `cssLoaderOptions`.
+You can also pass a list of options to the `css-loader` by passing an object or a function called `cssLoaderOptions`.
+If you pass a function, it will receive an object with `dev` and `isServer` fields.

 For instance, [to enable locally scoped CSS modules](https://github.com/css-modules/css-modules/blob/master/docs/local-scope.md#css-modules--local-scope), you can write: